mobizt/FirebaseClient/resources/docs/cloud_storage.md

 - `uid` - The user specified UID of async result (optional).

-15. ## 🔹  bool list(AsyncClientClass &aClient, const GoogleCloudStorage::Parent &parent, GoogleCloudStorage::ListOptions &options)
+15. ## 🔹  String list(AsyncClientClass &aClient, const GoogleCloudStorage::Parent &parent, GoogleCloudStorage::ListOptions &options)

 The bucketid is the Storage bucket Id to list all objects.